Adult education is provided in different types of institutions depending on whether it is offered by education or employment public authorities.

 In order to facilitate access to adult education, distance learning provision for adults is widely available at present.

-The Ministry of Education and Vocational Training (MEFP), through the Centre for the Innovation and Development of Distance Education (CIDEAD), coordinates and organises the elements and processes of distance education for adults.
+The Ministry of Education, Vocational Training and Sport (MEFD), through the Centre for the Innovation and Development of Distance Education (CIDEAD), coordinates and organises the elements and processes of distance education for adults.

 The Centre offers people over 18 the possibility of studying Distance Secondary Education for Adults and Bachillerato in the following circumstances:

-- residents in Spain who, for justified reasons (such as changing the place of residence frequently because of their families’ roving lifestyle, engaging in special activities: dance, music, sports, etc.), cannot attend a distance education institution in their Autonomous Community;
+- residents in Spain who, for justified reasons (changing the place of residence frequently because of their families’ roving lifestyle, engaging in special activities: dance, music, sports, etc.), cannot attend a distance education institution in their Autonomous Community;

 - Armed Forces personnel;